Written by The Leap on 18 / 09 / 2022

 In contrast with the bush, it’s time to cool off at the coast and the Indian Ocean is fantastic - when we say white, powdery sand - we mean it.

-Kilifi is further down the coast - not as much going on for the back packer but you perfect if you want a spot of peace.
+Kilifi is further down the coast - not as much going on for the back packer but perfect if you want some peace.
 Lamu however is north and one of favourite places for the culture.
 Lamu old town is so special and you literally feel you have gone back in time - donkeys everywhere.

 Tell me more about Kenya Program